‘Keep carbs low and things will fall into place’

 Takeaways from Kristin’s keto journey

-Today, nearly four years since going keto, Kristin is 35 pounds (17 kg) lighter.
+Today, nearly four years since going keto, Kristin is 35 pounds (17 kilos) lighter.
 But in her opinion, that’s not the greatest benefit keto has brought into her life.

 For one, living a keto lifestyle has helped Kristin’s depression.